AlessandroMinali/rye/views/deploy.md

 - - -

 - 1: make a **free** heroku account.
-This will allow you to spin up as many projects as you want for anyone to use.
+This will allow you to spin up 5 projects for anyone to use.
 The only limitation is how much up-time your website will have.
 It'll sleep every 30 minutes and heroku caps activity at a certain amount of hours.
 Still pretty good for small projects to share with friends.
 <a href="https://signup.heroku.com/dc" target="_blank">Make an account</a>

 - 2: Download and install heroku tools for the command line.